waynesutton/promptkit/README.md

 - **Interactive Prompt Refinement:** Guides users through a series of up to 3 AI-generated clarifying questions to flesh out their initial prompt idea.
 - **One-Shot Refinement:** Option to immediately enhance the prompt without interactive questions.
-- **AI-Powered Enhancement:** Leverages OpenAI's GPT-4o model (configurable) to generate a comprehensive and structured prompt based on user input.
+- **AI-Powered Enhancement:** Leverages OpenAI's GPT-4o model (configurable via environment variables) to generate questions and enhanced prompts.
 - **"Thinking..."
 Indicator:** Provides visual feedback with animated dots while waiting for AI responses.
 - **Multiple Export Formats:** Allows downloading the final enhanced prompt as Markdown, JSON, or XML files (with download icons).
 - **Direct Send to Convex Chef:** Integrates with Convex Chef, allowing users to send the generated prompt directly in the selected format (Markdown, JSON, or XML) via a prefilled URL (with external link icons).
 - **Enhancement Dashboard (`/tokens`):**
-  - Displays total prompts enhanced and average clarification questions asked.
-  - Shows average character reduction percentage (original vs. enhanced prompt).
+  - Displays key metrics: Total Prompts Enhanced, Average Questions per Prompt, and Average Character Reduction percentage.
-  - Visualizes character count comparison with a bar chart for recent sessions.
+  - Visualizes character count comparison (Original vs. Enhanced) with a bar chart for the last 15 sessions.
   - Explains the benefits of prompt structuring for potential token savings, referencing principles from [incident.io](https://incident.io).
-- **Session Management:** Tracks the prompt enhancement process within a session.
+- **Session Management:** Tracks the prompt enhancement process within a session (persisted in Convex database).
-- **Keyboard Shortcuts:** Supports Enter key submission for answer form.
+- **Keyboard Shortcuts:** Supports Enter key submission for the answer input form.
 - **UI/UX:**
   - Provides a simple and intuitive user interface built with React and Tailwind CSS.
-  - Auto-focuses the answer input field when needed.
+  - Auto-focuses the answer input field when a question is presented.
-  - Includes quick prompt examples (e.g., "Build Hacker News Clone").
+  - Includes quick prompt examples (e.g., "Build Hacker News Clone", "Build a SaaS landing page", "Build Reddit Clone").
   - Clear "Start Over" button with icon.
   - Navigation links in header/footer.
 - **(Example) Simple Authentication:** Includes basic Convex Auth setup with Anonymous and Password providers (intended as a starting point).